 We are very well located for visiting part-time students from all over the world and offers a range of library and support facilities to support your studies.
 This enables students from all over the world to complete this qualification whilst balancing work/life commitments.

 The MSc comprises 12 modules; eight compulsory and two of the optional taught modules; and two group project modules.
 The PgCert consists of three compulsory modules with the remaining modules selected by yourself.
 You also complete an individual research project.

-- Checklist design in General Aviation
+- Human-Computer Interaction in Aviation

 A first or second class UK Honours degree or equivalent in engineering, aeronautical engineering, mathematics, ergonomics, psychology or other science.
 Other qualifications (e.g. HND or alternative) may be acceptable, provided that there is evidence of sufficient relevant work experience.

 There are strong employment prospects for graduates in safety-related management and operational positions.
 Course graduates generally find suitable employment in a range of safety and human factors related roles.
 Previous graduates of the course have been successful in gaining employment with: